-- Feed, walk with, and bathe Thailand’s incredible elephants at a sanctuary in Chiang Mai
+- Feed and bathe Thai elephants at a sanctuary in Chiang Mai

-Spend an immersive 33 days in some of Southeast Asia’s most magical destinations.
-You’ll get to travel through Thailand, Laos, Vietnam, and Cambodia, and on the way you’ll be trying a range of different activities.
-You’ll bathe elephants, explore historic sites, go jungle trekking, stay on a desert island, swim through bright blue lagoons in national parks, try out some delicious food, party on paradise beaches, and travel the length and breadth of Southeast Asia by plane, sleeper train, night bus, and boat for an all-round backpacking travel adventure on a budget.
+Spend an immersive 31 or 33 days in some of Southeast Asia’s most magical destinations.
+Travel through Thailand, Laos, Vietnam, and Cambodia by boat, bus, plane and sleeper train, and get stuck into a range of different activities as you go.
+You’ll bathe elephants, explore historic sites, go jungle trekking, stay on a private island, swim in waterfalls, try delicious food, cruise round beautiful bays and party on paradise beaches.
+It’s a blockbuster backpacking adventure on a budget!